There are two types of COVID-19 test:

 Even if you have had the COVID-19 vaccine you should book a COVID-19 PCR test when advised as it is possible that you became infected before you had the vaccine or before the vaccine took effect (this can take around two weeks).
 Though the evidence is really strong that the vaccine is effective, no vaccine is 100 per cent effective and you may still be infected with COVID-19.

-Unless specifically advised otherwise by a Council Public Health officer or Test and Trace, please stay at home while waiting for the test and result and only leave your home to have the test.
+Unless you are fully vaccinated or specifically advised otherwise by a Council Public Health officer or Test and Trace, please stay at home while waiting for the test and result and only leave your home to have the test.
 You could be infectious and it is important that you do not spread the virus.
 Everyone in your household should also stay at home during this time.

 If you are struggling to book a test please contact us online using this form so we can help you, or call 01642 528474.